ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

    - Our privacy policy clearly states we collect NO data

 4. **Single Purpose Violation** ✅ SOLVED
-   - Our extension has a single, clear purpose: send downloads to IDMMac app
+   - Our extension has a single, clear purpose: send downloads to NanoJet app

 5. **Insufficient Description** ✅ SOLVED
    - We have a detailed description explaining all features